seekinginfiniteloop/PlainLicenses/docs/licenses/source-available/elastic-2.0/index.md

   The Elastic License falls between those two approaches.
 It resembles a permissive license, but with restrictions on competition.
 Non-competitors can use the work permissively, but competitors can never use it. **We created this Plain Elastic License to help more people understand and use it because we think it's a good option for some projects.
 It lets you share without compromising protection from competitors.**

   We found other licenses with similar terms to the Elastic License, such as the Redis Source Available License 2.0.
-Because the Elastic License's terms were already clearer than most, we thought it was the best candidate for a Plain Language License.
+Because the Elastic License's terms were already clearer than most, we thought it was the best candidate for a plain language license.
 We hope this helps more people understand and use the Elastic License.

   ///